Performing experiments to improve the model not the process

 - the model may not accurately reflect what is happening in real life.
 For example, a proposed reaction set may be missing one or two key reactions.

 - the experimental data may not contain sufficient or sufficiently-accurate data to calculate accurate and independent parameter values.
-In this case, the confidence information can be used as a guide in the design of subsequent experiments targeted at maximising parameter accuracy.
+In this case, the confidence information can be used as a guide in the design of subsequent experiments targeted at maximizing parameter accuracy.

 Model-targeted experimentation – step-by-step